-Crimes and criminals are becoming more, aggressive, violent and deceitful with no compassion for their fellow human beings.
+In this day and age, criminals are becoming more, aggressive, violent and deceitful with no compassion for their fellow human beings.
 In the old days, robbers used their guns to order their victims to hand over their money and jewels.
-Today criminals will automatically shoot their victims before robbing them while they lay dying.
+Today criminals will either beat up, stab, or shoot their victims before robbing them while they lay injured or dying.

-Even the rich and successful business people who are worth millions resort to white-collar crime (fraud) to steal more millions.
+Even the rich and successful business people who are worth billions resort to white-collar crime (fraud) to steal more millions.

 Gang Violence, Brutal Attacks & Armed Robbers